trey-rosius/babysitter_api/README.md

 the same requests,that leads to a high efficiency as your app grows bigger.
 <br />
 <br />
-This design approach has it's pros and cons, with one major con of being the steep learning curve of modelling the single table.
-It requires you to know and understand your access patterns properly.
+This design approach has it's pros and cons, with one major con being the steep learning curve of modelling the single table.
+It requires you to know and understand your access patterns properly beforehand.
 <br />
 <br />
 Here are the concepts we'll be covering in this article.
 <br />
 - We'll use Appsync to improve security and incorporate different access patterns
 - We'll Implement Single Table Design.
-- We'll be using [aws lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/latest/) routing feature to properly route all Graphql endpoints.
+- We'll be using [aws lambda powertools](https://awslabs.github.io/aws-lambda-powertools-python/latest/) for tracing, structured logging, custom metrics and routing to properly route all Graphql endpoints.
 - Build faster with the new SAM Cli (`sam sync --stack-name`)

 We already highlighted our use case above.
-Now, let's dive into our dynamodb table.
+Now, let's dive into our DynamoDB table.
-#### DynamoDb Table
+#### DynamoDB Table
-Our dynamodb table stores all data related to the application.It stores data on Users, Jobs, applications, ratings etc. Those are the different entities we need to model.
+Our dynamodb table stores all data related to the application.
 <br />
 <br />
 Since we already understand our access patterns, let's dive right into the